data-aficionado/data-aficionado/README.md

 ## ⚡ Fun facts about me

-- I've perfected the art of snowman architecture during the winter months, creating frosty masterpieces that might just give data models a run for their money!
+I've perfected the art of snowman architecture during the winter months, creating frosty masterpieces that might just give data models a run for their money!

-- I'm an avid collector of autumn leaves, and I have a scrapbook filled with colorful specimens from different parts of the world – it's my own kind of natural dataset.
+I'm an avid collector of autumn leaves, and I have a scrapbook filled with colorful specimens from different parts of the world – it's my own kind of natural dataset!

-- Inspired by the serene beauty of falling snow, I once organized a snowflake photography session, capturing the intricate designs of snow crystals – nature's way of showing off its meticulous patterns.
+Inspired by the serene beauty of falling snow, I once organized a snowflake photography session, capturing the intricate designs of snow crystals – nature's way of showing off its meticulous patterns!

 ## Tech Stack:

-I specialize in the following technologies:

 ![Python](https://img.shields.io/badge/-Python-3776AB?style=flat&logo=python&logoColor=white)
 ![R](https://img.shields.io/badge/-R-276DC3?style=flat&logo=r&logoColor=white)